carols12352/Oreo-theme/README.md

 1. **Download the theme** :

-* Theme will be avaliable for download in obsidian app, or download the whole Oreo file and place it in themes file which is seen on [Help theme](https://help.obsidian.md/Extending+Obsidian/Themes)
+* Theme will be available for download in Obsidian app, or download the whole Oreo file and place it in themes file which is seen on [Help theme](https://help.obsidian.md/Extending+Obsidian/Themes).

 1. **Copy files to Obsidian themes folder** :